 However, just before accepting the invitation, the Chinese government declared Chen Yifan the "Commissioner for the Pacification of Tibet", this provoked an immediate British protest.
 The Chinese Government also objected to the equal status of the three plenipotentiaries.
 Exasperated, the British representative communicated to the Chinese authorities that the negotiations would proceed without Chen Yifan, if he did not arrive at the meeting with undisputed power over plenipotentiary.
-Chinese authorities also attempted to send a memorandum to the effect, that a new arrangement was necessary to enable China to regain her former position in Tibet.
-Eir Henry McMahon acted as the mediator between the widely-divergent Chinese claims to full sovereignty over Tibet and the Tibetan demands for an acknowledgement of independence, which indicated that a, rescinding of the 1906 Convention, and the delineation of a frontier with China that would include all Tibetan people.
-The convention of the proceeding of the 1906 Convention, and the delineation of a frontier with China that would include all Tibetan people.
+Chinese authorities also attempted to send a memorandum to the effect, that a new arrangement was necessary to enable China to regain her former position in Tibet.42 Sir Henry McMahon acted as the mediator between the widely-divergent Chinese claims to full sovereignty over Tibet and the Tibetan demands for an acknowledgement of independence, which indicated that a, rescinding of the 1906 Convention, and the delineation of a frontier with China that would include all Tibetan people.43

-While Britain rejected the independence of Tibet, it devised a distinction between Outer Tibet, west of the Yangtse, where Chinese influence would be severely restricted, and Inner Tibet, a broad peripheral area next to China, where the latter was allowed to send officials and troops with, however, a caveat that this area could not be converted into a Chinese province.
-He ribetain proposed the Tibetans modify their claim to complete independence, but insisted that in return China recognise the autonomy of Outer Tibet.
-He McMahon also made it clear, that from thereon, that Chinese troops would not be allowed to
+While Britain rejected the independence of Tibet, it devised a distinction between Outer Tibet, west of the Yangtse, where Chinese influence would be severely restricted, and Inner Tibet, a broad peripheral area next to China, where the latter was allowed to send officials and troops with, however, a caveat that this area could not be converted into a Chinese province.44Britain proposed the Tibetans modify their claim to complete independence, but insisted that in return China recognise the autonomy of Outer Tibet.45 McMahon also made it clear, that from thereon, that Chinese troops would not be allowed to